jheboi-tech/Paddle-Ball/README.md

 Open `index.html` in your favourite browser.

 To see console logs, open up developer mode by pressing **F12** and then click on the **Console** tab.

+## How to play the game

+### Controlling the paddle

+Use your computer's arrow keys to control the paddle.
+The right arrow will make your paddle head right, and your left arrow will make your paddle head left.